-A few years ago, a giver in Florida named Brad read a story on NCF’s website about giving stock.
+A few years ago, a giver in Florida named Brad read a story in NCF’s Saturday 7 about giving stock.
 Though he’d been generously supporting Christian ministries for years, he’d never really thought about giving appreciated securities.
 So he tried it.

 When Brad donated appreciated stocks that he’d held for more than a year, he was able to reduce capital gains taxes.
-After the stock sold, the proceeds were placed in his Giving Fund, so he could recommend grants to the charities and causes he loved.
+After the stock sold, the proceeds were placed in his Giving Fund (donor-advised fund), so he could recommend grants to the charities and causes he loved.

 In 2019, this strategy allowed Brad to gift $100,000 more into his Giving Fund.
 In 2020 he did it again and was able to give even more than the first time.
-In 2021, he’s surpassed last year’s figure by gifting stock.
+And in 2021, he surpassed the last year’s figure by gifting stock.

 Do you have a giving dream that could be fulfilled by gifting stock?

 By donating appreciated securities, the capital gains taxes saved could mean more for ministry, and you can claim the value of the donation as a charitable deduction for 2021.
 If your stocks have appreciated, donating them is a great way to increase your support for the causes close to your heart.

 And with the ease of donating stocks through their Giving Funds, many NCF givers have taken advantage of this smart strategy for giving.

-If donating stock sounds like a smart option for you, keep these things in mind:
+If donating stock sounds like a good option for you, keep these things in mind:

-- You can give now and grant later: The beauty of gifting stock with a Giving Fund is that you can transfer shares now, in order to take advantage of the tax deduction before year-end.
-You get the deduction at the time of the gift, but you can take your time choosing the charities you want most to support.
-The Giving Fund holds and invests the money until you’re ready to recommend grants.
+- You can give now but decide later which grantees to recommend: One of the beauties of gifting stock to a Giving Fund is that you can transfer shares now, before year-end.
+You make a gift to a charity (NCF), and we issue a charitable contribution receipt.
+Then, you can claim any qualifying deduction based on this year’s gift, but you can take time choosing the charities you want most to support.
+The Giving Fund owns and invests the money in your Fund until you’re ready to recommend grants.